openownership/bods-dev-handbook/testing.md

 * `openCodelist` (boolean): If true, the property can contain values beyond what is defined in the codelist in the BO Data Standard.
 If false,the property is restricted to only the values defined in the codelist.
 * `version` (string): The BODS schema version number.
 * `propertyOrder` (integer): The order in which properties should be displayed for optimised user experience.
 Properties whose values are not objects or arrays should be listed first.
-* `oneOfEnumSelectorField` (string): Hints to a validator which subschema to use when validating objects which may use one of several schema options, in order to improve error messages.

 Properties from the extended metaschema should not be present in any BODS _data_, only in the _schema_.
 Therefore they don't need to be documented for data publishers, only for schema architects and developers.